Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 If you find difficult to immobilize the pins while soldering, try wrapping some masking tape around the mounted header.
 Solder a few pins on both sides, then remove the tape and finish the work.

 You'll then need to assemble your Speaker pHAT following the [instructions][spekaer-phat-guide] provided by Pimoroni.
-Start by soldering the female GPIO header included in the kit in just the same way you did for the male header, this time making sure that the socket is facing downwards.
+Start by soldering the female GPIO header included in the kit in just the same way you did for the male header, this time making sure that the socket is attached to the back side of the board.
 ![Female GPIO pins header setup](../graphics/midi-synth/pins-hat.png)

-Finish up by mounting the speaker and solder its contacts to the board.
+Finish up by mounting the speaker and solder its contacts.
 ![Speaker setup and soldering](../graphics/midi-synth/speaker-solder.png)

 Connect the pHAT to the Pi and pat yourself on the shoulder.
 You're done!